Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 ![](img/Integrating_with_TFS_34.png)

 - Click on the \[Add...\] button to add a new check-in policy:

 ![](img/Integrating_with_TFS_35.png)

-- Select the SpiraTeam/Plan TFS check-in Policy and click \[OK\].
-This will bring up the SpiraTeam custom policy configuration dialog box:
+- Select the Spira TFS check-in Policy and click \[OK\].
+This will bring up the Spira custom policy configuration dialog box:

 ![](img/Integrating_with_TFS_36.png)

-- Enter the URL for the SpiraTeam server (you only need the server name and virtual directory portion) as well as a valid login and password.
+- Enter the URL for the Spira server (you only need the server name and virtual directory portion) as well as a valid login and password.
 Then click \[Connect\] to get the list of projects.
 - Select the checkboxes for which artifact types you want to be included in the artifact enforcement and click the \[OK\] button to confirm the settings.
-- Now when a user checks-in a change to the TFS source code repository, they will be required to enter at least one SpiraTeam artifact, and the system will check to make sure that artifact actually exists in the specified project.
+- Now when a user checks-in a change to the TFS source code repository, they will be required to enter at least one Spira artifact, and the system will check to make sure that artifact actually exists in the specified project.